Haryana police `stop' Rajasthan cops from entering Gurgaon hotel | Headlines

 Additional Director General (SOG) Ashok Rathore said the team was told at the reception that the MLA was not there.
 The police then left the second hotel in Manesar where some of the MLAs led by rebel Congress leader Sachin Pilot are said to camping.
 "A team was sent to Manesar to ascertain the versions of those whose names have come up in audio clips as there have been statements that these audio clips are fake or morphed," Rathore had said earlier.

-The refusal to allow the team, at least initially, to enter the hotel, prompted senior BJP leaders to charge that the BJP was part of the plan to "topple" their government in Rajasthan.
+The refusal to allow the team, at least initially, to enter the hotel prompted senior Congress leaders to charge that the BJP was part of the plan to "topple" their government in Rajasthan.
 "If BJP claims not being involved in Congress' internal fight, then why BJP-led Haryana Government is extending their support and protection to MLAs inside the hotel?"
 AICC general secretary Avinash Pande tweeted.

 AICC spokesperson Randeep Surjewala also made the same allegation.
 "Haryana Police blocking Rajasthan Police from investigating the 'toppling game' is naked proof of this plot," he tweeted.
 He claimed that the BJP "collusion" in the "plot" has now been exposed.